Gypsy jazz: Lead

 Lead playing in this style has been summarised as ornamented or decorated arpeggio.
-Decorations often introduce chromaticism—for instance, mordents and trills.
-Particularly characteristic is a figure where successive notes of an arpeggio are each preceded by an appoggiatura-like grace note one semitone below.
-Other decorations include tremolo and string bends on the guitar, staccato (or pizzicato on the violin), ghost notes, harmonics, octaves, double stops etc.

 Arpeggios on the guitar are typically executed as patterns running diagonally from the lower frets on the lower strings to the upper frets on the upper strings.
 Such patterns tend to have no more than two stopped notes per string, relating to the fact that Django could only articulate two fingers on his fretting hand.

-Commonly used scales, in addition to arpeggios, include the chromatic scale, melodic minor scale, dorian mode, and diminished scale.
+Commonly used scales, in addition to arpeggios, include the chromatic scale, melodic minor scale, Dorian mode, and diminished scale.

 Chromatic runs are often executed very quickly over more than one octave.
 A particularly characteristic technique is the glissando, in which the guitar player slides a finger along a string, with a precisely timed tremolo picking out individual notes, in order to get a fast, virtuosic sound.
 Diminished runs, in which the shape of a diminished seventh chord is played in all inversions, one after the other, is another widespread gypsy jazz technique.
 Diminished 7th arpeggios are also used over dominant 7th chords.
 (Example: If an A7 is being played, a diminished run starting on C# would be played, creating an A7b9 sound over the dominant chord.)
 Guitarists often intersperse melodic playing with flamenco-esque percussive series of chords to create a varied solo.

 The plectrum technique of gypsy jazz has been described as similar to economy picking.
 Notes on the same string are played alternately, but when moving from string to string, the traditional technique is to use a down stroke.
 For instance, on switching from the G to the B string, the plectrum will move in the same direction and come to rest on the E string.
 The down stroke is preferred because of volume and tone.
 While this technique of doubling down strokes varies among players, Stochelo Rosenberg's technique is a prime example.